IraErshova/terminus-oss/libs/ui/autocomplete/README.md

 ### Links to be added

-In order to have material icons shown up correctly, add this to the top level html
+In order to have material icons shown up correctly, add this to the top level `index.html`

 ```css
 <link href="https://fonts.googleapis.com/icon?family=Material+Icons" rel="stylesheet">